tlepple/iceberg-intro-workshop/README.md

 #####  Start the Spark-SQL client service:
 ---
-Starting this service will connect to our PostgreSQL database and store database objects that point to the Apache Iceberg Catalog our our behalf.
-The metadata for our catalog & tables (along with table records) will be stored in files persisted to our object stores.
+Starting this service will connect to our PostgreSQL database and store database objects that point to the Apache Iceberg Catalog on our behalf.
+The metadata for our catalog & tables (along with table records) will be stored in files persisted in our object stores.

 ```
 cd $SPARK_HOME